lunar-s/nginx-2420/README.md

     }
 }
 ```

+This is a server block.
+Each server block connects a path to nginx's service on the specified port.

 > Note: This means the port will listen on port 80 (the default HTTP port), and serve our `index.html` from the location `/web/html/nginx-2420`